 It all started because Los Angeles is the only major county in California without a historic preservation ordinance, and we are always looking for a way to recognize and raise awareness of the wealth of interesting historic homes and neighborhoods in our town.
-Thus the AHA was born—imposing no restrictions or red tape, simply honoring, calling attention to, and hopefully raising community consciousness about the value of our natural and architectural heritage.

 There’s nothing scientific about our method.
 Someone nominates an area, and if we feel there is a certain uniqueness, we plan our next AHA.
 We notify the neighbors, stage a little street party to get everyone together to celebrate, to look around and recognize what a special place we live in.
 Then we commission and erect a sign designating it an Altadena Heritage Area.

 The Equestrian Block AHA! — bounded by Altadena Drive on the north, Casitas on the east, and Mariposa on the south and Hahamongna Park on the west —is “home to a major concentration of horse-owning households, in addition to the century-old Altadena Stables,” said Altadena Heritage chair Mark Goldschmidt.